CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-17.md

 In this lab, you will run advanced hunting queries in the Microsoft Defender portal to detect identity-based threats.
 Using KQL (Kusto Query Language), you will identify and analyze alerts related to lateral movement attacks.

-⚠ **Important Usage Guidance:** Microsoft Defender for Identity may take some time to display query results or load identity-related data.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
 This is expected behavior.
-If the results do not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In the **Microsoft Defender** portal, click **Hunting (1)** in the left-hand navigation pane and select **Advanced hunting (2)** from the menu.